-King County councilmember opposes $180 million public funds proposal for Mariners and Safeco Field upkeep
+King County councilmember opposes $180 million proposal for Safeco Field upkeep, says Mariners should ‘pay their own expenses’

 - ‘It’s unbelievable how far the ball goes’: Joe Wainhouse’s power wows UW baseball coaches

+The Mariners on Wednesday announced a new 25-year lease agreement with the PFD that will keep the team at Safeco Field at least through 2043 with a pair of three-year options beyond that.
+The team’s current lease was set to expire at the end of this season, and the new pact is not contingent upon the hotel-motel tax revenue.

-The seven-member Safeco Field PFD, appointed by both the county and state governor, was created in 1995 to oversee construction of the $517-million ballpark on behalf of taxpayers that financed the majority of it.
+The seven-member Safeco Field PFD, appointed by both the county and state governor, was created in 1995 to oversee construction of the $517 million ballpark on behalf of taxpayers that financed the majority of it.
 The Mariners say they’ve invested more than $350 million in ballpark maintenance, operation and basic repair costs over the first 19 years of its existence.

-A study commissioned by the team from the architectural firm Populous estimates another $385 million in basic ballpark infrastructure plus an additional $160 million beyond that for more specialized “first class” upgrades will be needed over the life of the new lease.
+A joint study paid for by the PFD and the Mariners from the architectural firm Populous estimates another $385 million in basic ballpark infrastructure plus an additional $160 million beyond that for more specialized “first class” upgrades will be needed over the life of the new lease.

 The team will pay $250 million in basic maintenance over the life of the lease.
-It will also contribute $120 million to a capital expenditure fund for bigger ballpark improvements.
+It also will contribute $120 million to a capital expenditure fund for bigger ballpark improvements.

 About $175 million in admissions and parking taxes collected by the team will also be diverted into the capital expenditures fund.
 The team will also pay $1.5 million in cost indexed rent totaling $55 million over the life of the lease – at least $10 million of which will be used on Safeco Field improvements.